 If you’ve dreamed of having a pet leopard or panther, you’re not alone.
 They’re powerful, beautiful, and majestic.
 And while they appear cuddly, they’re seriously ferocious.
 These cats are not domesticated and shouldn’t be.
 They require a life filled with excitement, hunting, and lots of space.
-To get your fix of big cats, you instead should consider one of the following majestic beauties.
-The largest cat breeds have made the record books with their size—while still being the perfect family companion.
+To get your fix of big house cats, you instead should consider one of the following majestic beauties.
+These large cat breeds have made the record books with their size—while still being the perfect family companion.
 They are the perfect big cats for pets.

 15 of the largest house cat breeds